dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 ### Mark Pier Locations

 Use *Marking Chalk Spray Paint* and a *Tape Measure* to roughly mark the locations of the piers.
 Press *Stakes* into marked corners, then measure from corner to corner and adjust the stakes until all the measurements are correct.
-When your finished pound the stakes several inches in with a *Hammer* to keep them from moving.
+When you're finished, pound the stakes several inches in with a *Hammer* to keep them from moving.

-Use the *String Line* to connect the stakes to make a square.
+Use the *String Line* to connect the stakes to make a rectangle.
 Measure out 12 inches from the string and mark several points then use the marking spray paint to connect the points to create a box.

 [![](blueprints/A01.svg)](blueprints/A01.pdf)

 ### Remove Grass & Debris

-Carefully choose a location for a soil pile and sod pile that's at least 9' out of the way.
-You'll need that space to do roofing later.
+Carefully choose a location for a soil pile and sod pile that's at least 9 feet out of the way (you'll need that space for ladders to do roofing later).

 Use the *Shovel(s)* and *Wheel Barrow* to remove any grass, shrubs or debris from the top layer of the marked out box.

 ### Level Ground

-Attach *String Line Levels* to the four sides on the string and level starting roughly an inch above the ground at the highest point.
+Attach *String Line Levels* to the strings on all four sides.
+Level starting roughly an inch above the ground at the highest point.
 Use this as a guide to remove top soil until the ground is leveled.

 ### Retaining Wall